Police Story 3 (2011 film): Production

 The film was started shooting at 6.00am on 6 June 2011 and finished shooting the whole film on the same day at 6.00pm.
 The film has been shot in and around the Bangalore Palace Grounds.

-The film’s camera work is done by J. G. Krishna, Krishna Kumar, M. R. Seenu, Janardhana Babu, Anand and Venkatesh.
-The film has 10 main artistes with almost 100 junior artistes.
-It is a commercial action movie.
-The film will have 6 editors; however the editors' team will be led by editor Kemparaju.

 Soundtrack

 The music is composed by experienced and noted music director Sagar S. who wrote two songs, composed and orchestrated all the songs in two days as revealed in the press meet.
 There are 3 songs in the film.
 There are two melody songs out of which one song is a romantic duet and another being a female pathos version of the romantic song.
 There is also a fast track song in the film.
 "Manassina Kavyada" is the song penned by composer Praveen D. Rao (Of the English film Stumble fame).